 “Hear what exactly?”

 “That voice!
 It has to be the sweetest sounding voice I’ve ever—” James’ voice cut off when the singing faded back to silence.
-The grin he felt himself wearing suddenly seemed ridiculous.
-He dashed it away.
+His frustration grew as he saw the blank looks of the others.

 “I don’t hear anything,” chimed one of the Baker brothers.

 “Neither do I,” said the other.
 Merlot looked at James with piercing eyes and pursed his lips; it was clear he hadn’t heard the singing either.

 “Let’s continue on and stay sharp.
 I’ve seen forests such as this one before, and above all else, they succeed at playing tricks on those trapped within,” the captain said with a grim tone.

 James shuddered to think there could be other places in the world as terrifying as this dark island.
 He knew already this was as close to Hell as he had ever been and ever wanted to be.

 The men walked for what felt like endless miles.
 Without being able to see the sun, all sense of time was lost.
 They might have been walking for minutes or hours.
 The deeper the men walked into the forest, the more oppressive the darkness became.
 James had never in his life craved the light of the sun as he did now.
 And then, as if Divine Providence had taken pity on his tormented suffering, a light began to grow in the darkness ahead.
 The entire group quickened their pace as the light silently beckoned them forward.
 A clearing opened in the trees before them with a giant bonfire raging in the center.
 As James stepped into the clearing, every bit of relief he felt was wiped away by a horror that his mind struggled to grasp.
 The men blinked in the roaring firelight, rooted to the ground in fear.